conzy/terraform-demo/README.md

 - AWS Security Hub

 Added to our `core` module which is deployed in each account to add AWS Config to the other sensible defaults.

+## Billing

+The root account and some Click Ops is required to enable billing access.
+I then created a permission set that allows access to billing in the management account.
+I strongly believe _everyone_ should have access to AWS Cost Explorer.
+In the new serverless paradigm, technical and business decisions can have huge impact on the AWS bill, its important that every engineer is empowered to see the impact their technical decisions have on the cost, the AWS bill should not be a secret.
+I have found giving finance teams access to the billing Console also makes their lives easier.